 Project impacts and benefits:

-- More than 3.5 million trees have been planted – capturing carbon and emitting O2
+- More than 7.5 million trees from 20 different native species have been planted – capturing carbon and migating climate change

 - 15 threatened animal species from the Red List have found a habitat in the project